ukoloff/win-ca/vscode/README.md

 It fetches list of Windows'
-*Trusted Root Certification Authorities* and make those certitficates available to other VSCode extensions as `https.globalAgent.options.ca`.
+*Trusted Root Certification Authorities* and make those certitficates available to other VSCode extensions via `https.globalAgent.options.ca`.

 In some cases this helps.